yanwsh/videojs-panorama/README.md

 If you really want to use with in different domain, here are two solutions.
 If you have more good solutions, please let me know.

+## video player in iframe
+In order to avoid cross domain issue, we need to put video player inside iframe.
+However, mobile acceleration and fullscreen will not working on iframe.
+You need to set it up manually.
+Please check `iframe.html` and `iframe-video.html` for detail, it's a example let mobile acceleration and fullscreen functionality work on iframe.

 ### Put it inside an iframe and use iframe in different domain. (best solution)
 ### experimental, only work on chrome and firefox, it will be broken on safari
 please make sure to add `crossorigin="anonymous"` attribute in video tag.
 Like